QuiddityAI/InsightHub/README.md

 - Parts that need to be improved the most (especially before any public deployment):
   - [ ] User registration: currently, no e-mail verification is set up and access rights are not really managed.
   - many more...

+## License

+This project is under Apache 2.0 License.